Yefym707/Game/README.md

 Scattered shelters on the board offer weary survivors a safe place to rest and recover extra health or hunger.
 Combat and other risky actions explicitly roll dice, displaying the result so you can cheer or lament the luck of the draw just like at a real table.
+Every roll is also written to `roll_log.txt`, and d6 rolls show a little ASCII die for extra tabletop flavor.
 Zombie bites may also infect survivors; without an antidote they will turn into zombies after a few rounds, adding urgency to secure the cure.